sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap
+<<-133	Clone Graph    		37.5%	Medium	->>

+<<-138	Copy List with Random Pointer    		38.5%	Medium
+hashmap node vs node.
+->>

+<<-146	LRU Cache    		34.6%	Medium
+least recently used.
+list, hashmap, list iterator hashmap.
+->>

+<<-149	Max Points on a Line    		17.1%	Hard
+using gcd(dx,dy) as the key. but need to take care of duplicated points.
+->>
 <<-220	Contains Duplicate III    		21.3%	Medium
 abs(nums[i]-nums[j])<=t and abs(i-j)<=k.
 to keep index diff<=k, we can use sliding window to pop out of window elements.